Your 50s are a pivotal decade. You are near enough to retirement to feel its hot breath on your neck, and that can be a good thing.

 3. Use retirement calculators — with caution

-By your 50s, you should have a realistic idea of what your income will be in retirement.
 Online retirement calculators are a good, if inexact, way to estimate the monthly or annual income you’ll receive from savings and other sources.
-Calculators vary a great deal in their accuracy, but they can be useful for setting goals and exposing gaps between your likely income and expenses in retirement.

 4. Supercharge savings

-If life’s demands have made it hard so far to save for retirement, your 50s offer a good chance to catch up.
-You’ll see if you are saving enough by following the first three steps above: mapping your retirement, assessing your situation and using calculators to estimate your retirement income.
+If life’s demands have made it hard to save for retirement, your 50s offer a good chance to catch up.

 5. Maximize retirement plan contributions

-- Max out your employer’s retirement plan contribution.
-If your workplace matches a portion of your retirement contributions, take full advantage of the free money.
-If your employer matches up to 3 percent, for example, save at least 3 percent to capture that gift.
-According to U.S. News & World Report:
+If your employer matches a portion of your workplace retirement plan contributions, take advantage of the free money — no matter your age.
+If your employer matches up to 3%, for example, save at least 3% to capture that gift.

 6. Decide whether to pay off your mortgage